oboes/gotoh/README.md

 Short C implementation (around 500 lines of codes + comments) of the Gotoh algorithm, also known as the [Needleman-Wunsch](http://en.wikipedia.org/wiki/Needleman-Wunsch) algorithm with affine gap penalties.
+This software was developed for my 2014 bioinformatics master thesis, [available here](./doc/thesis.pdf).

 ### Features ###